Glow with 9 luscious DIY recipes you'll love

 1/4 cup beeswax

 In a double boiler, melt shea butter and beeswax over low heat.
-(I use a Pyrex measuring cup sitting inside a pot of water – this method makes it easy to pour melted lotion base into mould) When shea butter and beeswax are nearly melted, add coconut oil (which will melt very quickly).
+(I use a Pyrex measuring cup sitting inside a pot of water – this method makes it easy to pour melted lotion base into mould).
+When shea butter and beeswax are nearly melted, add coconut oil (which will melt very quickly).
 Stir.
 And put aside.
 Add essential oils, if desired.
 Pour melted lotion base into mould and let cool until completely solid (this will take several hours).
 Remove lotion bars from moulds and store in a cool, dry place.
-Directions for use: simply rub the lotion bars in between your hands to activate by warming it up.
-Your body heat will melt/soften the bars just enough to bring you some good lotion to apply evrywhere!

 Now it's time to get your hands on!
 Happy DIY season ;)